Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 Fox Demon or Huyao refers to foxes trying to obtain magic power through evil means, no matter whether these cultivations would hurt others.

-They would possess the land, hurt and kill people, and if gained more power, would perish cities and states.
+They would possess the land, hurt and kill people, and, if they gained more power, would perish cities and states.

 Fox Demon The Owner of Precious Jade Workshop in the Movie "White Snake", Produced by Light Chaser Animation Studios.

-In ancient mythology and folklore, a fox with special encounters and obtained enough magic aura from the universe can become Fox Spirit or Hulijing, and would grow an additional number of tails with their power got increased to a certain degree.
+In ancient mythology and folklore, a fox with special encounters and obtained enough magic aura from the universe can become Fox Spirit or Hulijing and then grow an additional number of tails with their power increased to a certain degree.

 The successful ones, after centuries of hard cultivation and tests, can become Nine Tailed Fox, or Fox God the Huxian.

 Some others might fail or become Demon Fox which could hurt people, and later get defeated or suppressed.

 Nine Tailed Fox Spirit Drawn by BoluohuiS.